Extension Logo

 • Chrysophyceae (golden algae)

-Algae have the potential to increase the quality of animal feed by acting as a nutritional supplement that is high in desirable protein and other nutrients.
-However, further research of algae as a supplement in swine diets is needed as different algal strains have different nutritional characteristics.
+Algae have the potential to enhance the quality of animal feed by serving as a nutritional supplement rich in desirable protein and other essential nutrients.
+However, further research on algae as a supplement in swine diets is needed, as different algal strains have different nutritional characteristics.

 Harvesting and processing